Wentzinger-Gymnasium Freiburg

 The Wentzinger-Gymnasium Freiburg is a grammar school in Freiburg, Germany, that not only has a scientific and a linguistic profile, but is one of only 38 schools in Baden-Württemberg that has a music profile and also has a bilingual profile for French, which leads to the AbiBac, a double high school diploma.
-At present, around 1000 pupils are taught at the Wentzinger grammar school, most of them from the city of Freiburg and the district of Breisgau-Hochschwarzwald (Black Forest).
+At present, around 1,000 pupils are taught at the Wentzinger grammar school, most of them from the city of Freiburg and the district of Breisgau-Hochschwarzwald (Black Forest).
 The name of the grammar school refers to the Freiburg artist and honorary citizen Johann Christian Wentzinger (1710–1797).
 The school returned to a nine-year curriculum.
-The so-called G8 curriculum that leads to the High School diploma in only 8 years instead of nine, is no longer offered.
+The so-called G8 curriculum that leads to the High School diploma in only eight years instead of nine, is no longer offered.
 This applies for all new registrations.
 Ongoing G8 classes are maintained.

 History and location

 One part of the school was opened in 1972.
-Two years later, the whole building complex was completed, the grammar school now plus a comprehensive school.
-The Wentzinger grammar is the second biggest grammar school, and the comprehensive the biggest of the secondary schools.
+Two years later, the whole building complex was completed, including the grammar school and a comprehensive school.
+Wentzinger grammar is the second-biggest grammar school, and the comprehensive one is the biggest of the secondary schools.
 Both schools work independently of one another under their own management.
 They use the science, technical and music rooms together, as well as the gym and the outside sports facilities.
 They cooperate in several areas and make many decisions together.

-The building complex is located within a puplic recreation area, the venue of the State Garden Show of Baden-Württemberg in 1986.
-The comprehensive school is situated in the southern part and the grammar school in the northern part of the building complex.
-The gym, the outside sport facilities and the swimming pool "Westbad", frequently used by the pupils, are all nearby.
+The building complex is located within a public recreation area, the venue of the State Garden Show of Baden-Württemberg in 1986.
+The comprehensive school is situated in the southern part, and the grammar school is in the northern part of the building complex.
+The gym, the outside sports facilities and the swimming pool "Westbad", frequently used by the pupils, are all nearby.
 The building also accommodates a branch of the public library.

-Good cycle ways lead in the direction of Landwasser, Lehen, Betzenhausen and the city center.
+Good cycling route lead in the direction of Landwasser, Lehen, Betzenhausen and the city center.
 School buses or regular buses ensure a connection to all the western districts of Freiburg, namely Umkirch, Hochdorf, Tuniberg and March.
-The train station is only a few minutes´walk away.
+The train station is only a few minutes walk away.
 The Wentzinger Gymnasium is the first public grammar school in Freiburg that, starting with the school year 2013/2014, returned to the G9 course system, offering A-Level, after completion of the 12th grade in Germany.